-EU arms firms trying to flout Belarus and Russia ban
+[Investigation] EU arms firms trying to flout Belarus and Russia ban

 The European Commission and Europol, the joint EU police agency in The Hague, have also been seized of the Moldova re-export scheme, according to internal EU documents seen by EUobserver.

-"Moldovan authorities made a presentation about possible cases of violation of arms embargoes on Russia and Belarus from Hungary, the Czech Republic, and Slovakia," a recent internal EU foreign-service email said.
+"Moldovan authorities made a presentation about possible cases of violation of arms embargoes on Russia and Belarus from Hungary, the Czech Republic, and Slovakia," a recent internal EU foreign-service email said, referring to Chișinău's PowerPoint document.

 "The alleged scheme involves manufacturers from these countries which exported weapons (pistols and rifles) or ammunitions to Moldova and then re-exported to Russia and Belarus," the email added.